 We run an online business and feel more comfortable checking in on things daily, there were a couple of occasions we could have sat working the entire day away but we prioritised tasks, covered the essentials only and filed to the rest in a “To do back at home” folder which meant we could sleep easy.

-Our favourite means of escaping on our holiday was reading fiction books and biographies, we often read completely different genre’s and tell each other the abridged version.
+Our favourite means of escaping on our holiday is reading fiction books and biographies, we often read completely different genre’s and tell each other the abridged version.

-We listened to our favourite comedians in the car and in the evenings watched season 3 of The Bridge – which we highly recommend.
-Not just because it’s amazing, but because there can be no distractions with a Nordic noir – you have to read the subtitles for a start.
+We listened to our favourite comedians in the car and in the evenings watched The Bridge – which we highly recommend.
+Not just because it’s amazing, but because it’s also very mindful reading subtitles.

 5) Get a Dose of Energy Medicine